ieee820/amis/awsmrkt-bfboost-ubuntu14-cuda75-mobile-inference-restapi/README.md

 1. Update /etc/default/gpurestengine with your container & model information.

-  This model information should exist in the GPU container or be referencable via a [mounted host directory](https://docs.docker.com/engine/tutorials/dockervolumes/)
+  This model information should exist in the GPU container or be referencable via a [docker mounted host directory](https://docs.docker.com/engine/tutorials/dockervolumes/)

   ```
   # Container Information